|

 long out on the trail to develop an eye to distinguish a regular

-charmed by this anomaly.
-Winston was an old man, retired professor
+anomaly.
+Winston was an older man, retired professor he said, from

-he said, from Tuskeegee University.
-He claimed to be a pilot from
+Tuskeegee University.
+He claimed to be a pilot from the Tuskeegee

-the Tuskeegee Air Base, and although I think he was telling the
+Air Base, and although I think he was telling the truth, you kind

-truth, you kind of wondered how exaggerated it really was.
-He carried
+of wondered how exaggerated it really was.
+He carried a couple of

-a couple of old plastic milk jugs tied to his pack that functioned
+old plastic milk jugs tied to his pack that functioned as his water

-as his water bottles, although at the time I don't think they were
+bottles, although at the time I don't think they were filled.
+I

-filled.
-I would hope they were not filled - the weight would have
+would hope they were not filled - the weight would have been tremendous.

-been tremendous.
-They jostled around as he hiked, and I found them
+They jostled around as he hiked, making an interesting sound, and

-to be a curious aspect that set him apart from other hikers.
-He
+I found them to be a curious aspect that set him apart from other

-and I hiked back to the hut together and talked along the way.
+hikers.
+He and I hiked back to the hut together and talked along

 Back at the hut, Winston talked with the hut crew and somehow with